Nokse22/inspector/README.md

   A Gtk4 Libadwaita wrapper for various cli commands.
 The commands are already installed on any system usually.

 Suggestions are welcome.
-The idea for the app is to make a graphical user interface for common commands.
+The idea for the app is to make a graphical user interface for common commands or to display information read from files.
   </p>
   <p>View information like:
 	    <ul>